juanlod/angular_e-comerce-MERN/back/README.md

 # Initialize the project with node and typescript

-To configure an node project with typescript and mongo you may perform the following steps:
+To configure a node project with typescript and mongo you may perform the following steps:

 1. Execute the commands:
 `npm init -y`